floofnoodlecode/fansort-demo/README.md

 ```

 The app renders this template for each item.
 The template will receive an `item` variable which contains the JSON object
 corresponding to that item.
-Notice how the template uses `{{item.props.img}}` to decide the `src` dynamically.
+Notice how the template uses `{{item.props.img}}` to specify the image source dynamically.

-Note that the rendered `thumb.liquid` is interpreted as an XML specific to Fansort.
+Note that the rendered `thumb.liquid` should ouput an XML specific to Fansort.
 In this case the `<image>` tag instructs the app to render the image given in `src`.
 `width` and `height` specify the final width and height of the image, but they are optional.
 More details in [thumb.liquid](#thumbliquid).